Tian-Sky-Lan/Optimization-Algorithm/README.md

 Genetic Algorithm and Particle Swarm Optimization

-For these two .py file to run
+For these two .py files to run

 ```python
 python3 GA.py